 In addition to being physically painful, emotionally devastating, and illegal, domestic violence greatly impacts the terms of a divorce or child custody arrangement.
 If you are seeking a divorce from your abusive spouse, it is important that you understand your rights as a victim of domestic violence.

 The Crimes Against Household Members Act makes domestic violence a crime in New Mexico.
-Despite the name of the law, it’s not necessary that family members live together for a charge of domestic violence.
-Instead, the law provides that any assault or battery against any of the following people is domestic violence:
+Despite the name of the law, it’s not necessary that family members live together for domestic violence to occur.
+Instead, the law provides that assault or battery against any of the following people is considered to be domestic violence:

 - Spouse or former spouse

 - Parent, stepparent, or parent-in-law (including former stepparents and in-laws)

 - Your child’s other parent if you are dating or have an intimate relationship

 More specifically, it's a crime to do any of the following to any of the people described above:

 - Unlawful, intentional touching in a rude, insolent, or angry way